wernerb/alfen_wallbox/README.md

 ```

-> After reverse engineering the API myself I found out that there is already a python libary wrapping the Alfen API.
+> After reverse engineering the API myself I found out that there is already a Python libary wrapping the Alfen API.
 > https://gitlab.com/LordGaav/alfen-eve/-/tree/develop/alfeneve

 ## Installation

-### Install using HACS (recomended)
+### Install using HACS (recommended)
 If you do not have HACS installed yet visit https://hacs.xyz for installation instructions.
 In HACS go to the Integrations section hit the big + at the bottom right and search for **Alfen Wallbox**.